broadinstitute/ddp-study-server/pepper-apis/README.md

 ### Running tests and main apps (DataDonationPlatform.java and Housekeeping.java) in intellij and mvn
 After running `api-build.sh` (you ran that already, right?), take a look at the `output-build-config/local-java-props.txt` file.
 This file contains a bunch of `-D` vars that you'll need to put into either your intellij run/debug profiles or your command-line `mvn` command.
+When you use file paths from the `local-java-props.txt` file, replace any relative paths with absolute paths.
+Otherwise you may see errors about `java.lang.NoClassDefFoundError: Could not initialize class org.broadinstitute.ddp.util.ConfigManager` due to static initializers failing to find necessary config values.

 Before starting the tests or running the apps, you need to setup the coordinates for the pubsub emulator:
 ```
 $ export PUBSUB_EMULATOR_HOST=localhost:8442
 ```

-The you can run the tests:
+The you can run the tests on the command line.
+Copy the `-D` vars from `output-build-config/local-java-props.txt` into the shell command, replacing relative paths with the full paths on your machine.
 ```sh
 $ mvn test [pile of -D vars copy-pasted from output-build-config/local-java-props.txt]
 ```